alik15/obsidian-git-sync/bee13-thinges/Assignment/Assignment.md

 server=8.8.4.4
 ```

-since there is no place defined in the files earlier we can add them at a position like the following:
+Since there is no place defined in the files earlier we can add them at a position like the following:
 ![[Pasted image 20240130221642.png]]